Leinster Football Association: Split from IFA

 the IFA requested that Shelbourne return to Belfast.
 However Shelbourne refused and received the backing of the LFA.
 This episode led directly to the LFA deciding to disaffiliate from the IFA.
 This decision was confirmed at a meeting on 8 June 1921.
 In September 1921, the LFA and the new League of Ireland subsequently founded the Football Association of Ireland.

+Modern era

+In February 2009, the LFA sold their headquarters at 43 Parnell Square to Maurice Lyons, a solicitor and one of the founders of Mount Merrion F.C.

-Representative Games
+Representative games

-Within a few a years of the LFA forming a Leinster XI began to play an Ulster XI, selected initially by the IFA and later by the County Antrim FA, in a regular series of representative matches.
+Within a few a years of the LFA forming, a Leinster XI began to play an Ulster XI, selected initially by the IFA and later by the County Antrim FA, in a regular series of representative matches.
 Ciarán Priestley identifies one of the earliest such games as taking place in Belfast on 9 December 1893.
 According to the Peter Byrne, these games were a valuable source of income for the early LFA.